 H. Compliance with Internal Revenue Code.
-The Manager shall maintain a permanent record containing the name and address of each player who receives a prize if and as required by and in accordance with the Internal Revenue Code.
+The Managers shall maintain a permanent record containing the name and address of each player who receives a prize if and as required by and in accordance with the Internal Revenue Code.

 10-8-10.
-Bingo And Class III Games.
+Bingo and Class III Games.

 A. Bingo.
-Upon the Tribal Council's approval of a management contract, Pojoaque Gaming, Inc. shall have authority to establish, equip, operate, and maintain a bingo operation on premises located at such places on the Reservation as the Tribal Council may designate.
+Upon the Tribal Council's approval of a management contract, Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations shall have authority to establish, equip, operate, and maintain a bingo operation on premises located at such places on the Pueblo of Pojoaque as the Tribal Council may designate.

-B. Provisions Applicable to Class III Gaming Activities.
+B. Provisions Applicable to Class III Activities.

-(1) Gaming to be Conducted Pursuant to Compact; Interim Provisions.
-Any and all Class III Gaming Activities to be conducted on the Reservation shall be conducted in accordance with the Indian Gaming Regulatory Act, a Compact entered into between the Pueblo and the State of New Mexico, and/or procedures approved by the Secretary of Interior.
-Until the State of New Mexico agrees to enter into a Class III Gaming Compact with the Pueblo pursuant to the Indian Gaming Regulatory Act, the Council may authorize the Enterprise to engage in Class III Gaming Activities, provided that such activities comply with all other provisions of this
+(1) Gaming to be Conducted Pursuant to Compact.
+Any and all Class III Gaming Activities to be conducted on the Pueblo of Pojoaque shall be conducted in accordance with the Indian Gaming Regulatory Act, a Compact entered into between the Pueblo and the State of New Mexico and/or procedures approved by the Secretary of the Interior.